 Slimani-Rolls and Kiely's book (2019), which describes how their Language Teacher Research (LTR) project was born and carried out, is notable for being the first to look at how long-term implementation of EP can support teachers' Continuing Professional Development (CPD).
 The LTR project was accomplished over two years between 2014 and 2016, and then extended for another year to mentor the participating teachers to write up the six case studies included.
 The aim of the LTR project was to enable the participants "to engage with practitioner research in order to understand better their professional context" (Slimani-Rolls & Kiely, 2019, p.
 79).
-The long-term time frame proved beneficial because several of the six participating teachers needed many months before they were able to fully appreciate the principles of EP, start applying them in their classroom activities or Potentially Exploitable Pedagogic Activities (PEPAs), as investigative tools" (Slimani-Rolls & Kiely, 2019, p.
+The long-term time frame proved beneficial because several of the six participating teachers needed many months before they were able to fully appreciate the principles of EP, start applying them in their classrooms and identify an issue or puzzle that appeared to be worth exploring "using normal classroom activities or Potentially Exploitable Pedagogic Activities (PEPAs), as investigative tools" (Slimani-Rolls & Kiely, 2019, p.
 79).
 PEPAs, which can be defined as "classroom activities that integrate teaching practices and research purposes especially in collecting data" (Dikilitaş & Griffiths, 2017, p.
 290), are eminently useful in teacher research because they combine language learning with the exploratory dimension.